 - i.
-A structured self-assessment process3 to help identify specific needs in developing, implementing or monitoring their SUD strategy. - ii.
+A structured self-assessment process built around the SAT4SUD tool developed by the Joint Research Centre of the European Commission to help identify specific needs in developing, implementing or monitoring their SUD strategy. - ii.
 Specific, tailored feedback, reflections, and inspiration from their peers to directly address a challenge they are facing related to their SUD strategy. - iii.
 Constant expert support, guidance and advice from the team of approved EUI experts and the EUI Secretariat.